norecords/meteo-correns/README.md

-# MÉTÉO CORRENS - Ionic 3, Angular 5, RxJS, Highstock.js
+# MÉTÉO CORRENS - Ionic 3, Angular 5, RxJS, ngx-mqtt, Highstock.js
 This is the first version of the app and it's fully uncommented ! :P

 TODO: